 We provide either a 1/2 day or a whole day archaeology workshop for schools.
 The cost of a 1/2 day workshop is £200 and a full day is £375.
 The cost includes all materials and resources.
 These costs are based on up to around 60 children per workshop (e.g. two classes).
 When the number of participants is more than this, please contact us to discuss options.

-Travel expenses are extra at 45p per mile.
+Travel expenses are extra and from Jan 1st 2023 this will rise from the current 45p to 50p per mile.

 Whilst the focus of our workshops is on the KS2 curriculum, they can all be adapted to meet the needs of KS1 pupils and KS3 pupils.